White Bear Lake, Minnesota: Business

 Smarte Carte, a company that provides baggage carts to many airports around the world, is headquartered in White Bear Lake, near Interstate 35E and Ramsey County Highway 96.
 International Paper, one of the largest pulp and paper companies in the world, operates a significant facility in northern White Bear Lake on 9th Street across from Podvin Park.
 Next door is Magnepan, a manufacturer of high-end audio loudspeakers.

 Explore Minnesota ranked Cup and Cone among the top 50 places to eat Ice Cream in the State of Minnesota.

 Public schools

-The White Bear Lake school system includes nine elementary sites, two middle school sites, and two high school sites.
+The White Bear Lake Area School District includes nine elementary sites, two middle school sites, and two high school sites.
 In addition to these, there is also an area learning center located at the former Golfview Elementary site.
 The White Bear Lake Area Schools operate as Independent School District 624.